sys-bio/IridiumSimulator/README.md

 **Update** (April, 28th, 2023): Update to v0.955, Windows 64, Apple Intel and Apple M1.
 Fixed an issue when ut you try to run the code on a machine that had bnever seen the app before it would crash.
 This is how fixed in this version.
 Source code updated.

+**Update** (March, 21st, 2024): Update to v0.98.
+Changed the graph and text UI on the right of the screen.
+Easier to use and more logical I think.

 I would like to thank Guillermo Canedo Ramirez who did an excellent job in making the real-time scrolling chart.

 Here are some screenshots to show you what it looks like: